 Why I Let My CCIE Lapse

-These days however, I must say that I've become rather disenchanted with the program.
-With the explosion of vendor competition in the networking world and with so many new technologies and architectures to absorb (cloud platforms, network virtualization, programming, automation and so on) I've realized that the CCIE certification just isn't as crucially aligned with my career goals like it was ten+ years ago when I first started down that path.
+These days though I must admit that I've become rather disenchanted with the program.
+Please don't misunderstand me; I certainly still respect it and those who are part of its iconic history, but with the explosion of vendor competition in the networking world and with so many new technologies and architectures to absorb (cloud platforms, network virtualization, programming, automation and so on) I've realized that the CCIE certification just isn't as crucially aligned with my career goals like it was ten+ years ago when I first started down that path.

 It's for that reason that when the dreaded six month re-certification reminder hit my inbox I had a choice.
-I could either drop what I was doing and spend the next two or three months studying to re-certify the miserable written exam again and buy myself another 2 years for something I don't directly practice anymore OR I could instead continue down the enjoyable path I was on: designing cloud architectures (with and without Cisco solutions), learning multiple programming languages and automation frameworks, and focusing on the ever-more valuable AWS certifications (also successfully passed the AWS solutions architect associate and networking specialty exams).
+I could either drop what I was doing and spend the next two or three months studying to re-certify the miserable written exam again and buy myself another 2 years for something I don't directly practice anymore OR I could instead continue down the enjoyable path I was on: designing cloud architectures (with and without Cisco solutions), learning multiple programming languages and automation frameworks, and focusing on the ever-more valuable AWS certifications suite.

 It isn't surprising to you at this point that, amid the shock to my colleagues, I chose the latter.
 I felt that it was necessary so not to become a dinosaur in my profession and to keep myself modern enough to be desirable in today's engineering job market.